Skip to main content

 The Ruthless Elimination of Hurry book cover on blue background

-I wasn't planning on share my thoughts on The Ruthless Elimination of Hurry by John Mark Comer as I had already reviewed Practicing the Way, but I was a bit of a sucker for punishment and took on another one of his books.
-Thank you to Jocelyn for asking if I would share my thoughts on this title.
+I wasn't planning on share my thoughts on The Ruthless Elimination of Hurry by John Mark Comer as I had already reviewed Practicing the Way, so thank you to Jocelyn for asking if I would share my thoughts on this title.

 Book Synopsis